Beal scores 40 points, Wizards beat Grizzlies 135-128

 Valanciunas’ dunk pulled Memphis to 131-128, but Parker hit two free throws with 6.2 seconds left off a clear-path foul.

 Conley’s runner at the buzzer gave Memphis a 71-69 halftime lead.
-He and Beal each had 19 points in the first half.

-The Grizzlies shot 59 percent in the first half while the Wizards hit 53.5 percent.
+“In years past when we scored 128, we thought it was an automatic win in our book,” Conley said.
+“At halftime, we felt that if we were going to get stops that we were going to win because we were scoring at such a high clip.
+It was just one of those nights that we just let it slip away.”

 TIP-INS

-Grizzlies: It was the first time in franchise history the Grizzlies and their opponent each scored at least 100 points through the first three quarters. .
-Swingman C.J.
-Miles left the game in the first half because of left foot injury and did not return. .
-It was Conley’s 10th double-double. .
-F Chandler Parsons had season highs in points (16) and rebounds (six).
+Grizzlies: It was the first time in franchise history the Grizzlies and their opponent each scored at least 100 points through the first three quarters. … It was Conley’s 10th double-double. … F Chandler Parsons had season highs in points (16) and rebounds (six).

-Wizards: G Tomas Satoransky was in the lineup after leaving Friday’s game for a concussion evaluation. .
-Are 9-4 in the second of back-to-backs. .
-It was Parker’s seventh double-double of the season. .
-The Wizards have won five straight against the Grizzlies at home.
+Wizards: G Tomas Satoransky was in the lineup after leaving Friday’s game for a concussion evaluation. … Are 9-4 in the second of back-to-backs. … The Wizards have won five straight against the Grizzlies at home.

 UP NEXT